-Before you can view and control video devices such as IP cameras and thermal cameras using your chartplotter, you must have a compatible video device connected to your chartplotter.
-When connecting a PoE camera to a Garmin Marine Network, you must install a Garmin Marine Network PoE isolation coupler.
-When connecting a PoE camera to a Garmin BlueNet network, the isolation coupler is not necessary.
-Go to garmin.com for a list of compatible devices or to purchase a PoE Isolation Coupler.
-Go to garmin.com/manuals/bluenet for more information about Garmin BlueNet technology.
+Before you can view and control video devices such as IP cameras and thermal cameras using your chartplotter, you must have a compatible video device connected to your chartplotter, and you must have a marine network cable Power over Ethernet (PoE) isolation coupler.
+Go to garmin .com for a list of compatible devices or to purchase a PoE Isolation Coupler.

-You can connect multiple supported video cameras to the Garmin network.
+You can connect multiple supported video cameras to the Garmin Marine Network.
 You can select and view up to four video sources at once.
 When the cameras are connected, the network detects them automatically and displays them in the source list.